danfinlay/OctoPrintUI/README.md

 # OctoPrintUI
+## A Javascript Library for building custom 3D Printer touch-screen interfaces for use with OctoPrint.

 ![Star Trek Style Control Pad](https://cloud.githubusercontent.com/assets/542863/5887033/631e8d74-a370-11e4-9328-3475c39097bf.gif)

-A Javascript Library for building custom OctoPrint interfaces.

 Originally concenived to allow me to make the above interface functional on small touchscreen attached to an OctoPi, giving me access to a subset of the most important features and controls that I want on my printer, first represented by the above picture in [this thread](https://github.com/foosel/OctoPrint/issues/12).